mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 <!--
 Reasoning:
-- Compound movements (Push Up, Chest Press, Pull Up, Single Arm Cable Row) target all major upper body muscle groups for balanced strength and muscle growth.
+- Compound movements (Push Up, Chest Press, Pull Up, Single Arm Cable Row) are placed first to maximize strength and energy for the heaviest, most demanding lifts.
-- Push/pull balance ensures both pressing and pulling muscles are trained.
-- Triceps Pressdown and Lateral Raise provide accessory work for arms and shoulders.
+- Isolation/accessory exercises (Triceps Pressdown, Dumbbell Lateral Raise) follow, allowing you to focus on specific muscles after the main lifts.
+- This order (compound → isolation) is supported by strength training best practices for safety, effectiveness, and progression.
+- Always finish your session with a cooldown: 5-10 minutes of light cardio (e.g., walking), static stretching, and deep breathing to aid recovery and flexibility.
 - Exercises utilize both cable machine and Power Tower for equipment variety and progression.
 - All choices are beginner-friendly, progressive, and mapped to Garmin Connect for easy tracking.
 References: ACE Fitness, Mayo Clinic, Nerd Fitness.